|

 unavailable or disabled with the U register (see section “Options”

-after the linked text.
+the linked text.

-User Space's troff implements MR.
+“Files” below.
+Plan 9 from User Space's troff implements .MR.

-appear in the output.
-Use special character escape sequences to
+typesetting since they can appear in the output.
+Use special

-encode Unicode basic Latin characters where necessary,
+character escape sequences to encode Unicode basic Latin

-particularly the hyphen-minus.
+characters where necessary, particularly the hyphen-minus.
+The

-.MR topic [manual-section [trailing-text]]
+.MR topic manual-section [trailing-text]

 (since groff 1.23) Set a man page cross reference as

-text (typically punctuation) is specified, it follows the
+punctuation) is specified, it follows the closing

-closing parenthesis without intervening space.
-Hyphenation
+parenthesis without intervening space.
+Hyphenation is

 .MT address